Globus pallidus: Function

 The globus pallidus is a structure in the brain involved in the regulation of voluntary movement.
 It is part of the basal ganglia, which, among many other functions, regulate movements that occur on the subconscious level.
-If the globus pallidus is damaged, it can cause movement disorders, as its regulatory function will be impaired.
-There may be cases in which damage is deliberately induced, as in a procedure known as a pallidotomy, in which a lesion is created to reduce involuntary muscle tremors.

-When it comes to regulation of movement, the globus pallidus has a primarily inhibitory action that balances the excitatory action of the cerebellum.
-These two systems evolved to work in harmony with each other to allow smooth and controlled movements.
-Imbalances can result in tremors, jerks, and other movement problems, as seen in some people with progressive neurological disorders characterized by symptoms like tremors.
+The globus pallidus has a predominantly inhibitory effect on movement regulation, balancing cerebellar excitation.
+Pulsatile and regular interaction between these complementary systems allows smooth and controlled movement.
+Imbalances can result tremors, jerks, dystonia, chorea and progressive motor weakness ending in diaphragmatic dysfunction, with the most common cause of mortality in most neurodegenerative disorders being aspiration pneumonia.

 The basal ganglia acts on a subconscious level, requiring no conscious effort to function.
 When someone makes a decision to engage in an activity such as petting a dog, for example, these structures help to regulate the movement to make it as smooth as possible, and to respond to sensory feedback.
 Likewise, the globus pallidus is involved in the constant subtle regulation of movement that allows people to walk and engage in a wide variety of other activities with a minimal level of disruption.